jouni-kantola/templated-assets-webpack-plugin/README.md

 // or template can be defined as object
 template: {
     path, // path to template
-    replace // replace value in template with asset's content (see replace property for default values) },
+    replace, // replace value in template with asset's content (see replace property for default values) header, // prepend header to templated asset (string|function) footer // append footer to templated asset (string|function) },
 // or for full control of processing, you can process asset's source by specifying a function
 template: (asset, callback, ...args) => {